sshirahmad/GCRL/README.md

 ```
 bash scripts/evaluate_generative.sh
 ```
-Save all the quantitative results in `results/{dataset_name}/pretrain/summary_bestN.csv` and plot the performances (i.e. ADE, FDE) as a function of number of generated trajectories and different domain shifts.
+Save all the quantitative results in `results/{dataset_name}/pretrain/summary_bestN.csv` and `results/{dataset_name}/pretrain/summary.csv`.
+Plot the performances (i.e. ADE, FDE) as a function of number of generated trajectories and different domain shifts.
 ```
 bash scripts/extract_generalization.sh
 ```